 Your Local News Channel Apps

-This one may be at the bottom of the list but for a local disaster, news and weather alerts, you probably can’t beat your local news channel app.
-Most local news organization provide free ad-sponsored apps that you can download on Android and iOS.
+This one may be at the bottom of the list but for a local disaster, news, and weather alerts, you probably can’t beat your local news channel app.
+Most local news organizations provide free ad-sponsored apps that you can download on Android and iOS.

 What if You Have a Medical Issue?